dhurlburtusa/shortcuts/wordpress/wordpress-themes-notes.md

   present, WordPress will use `attachment.php` instead.
 * **404.php**: The 404 template is used when WordPress cannot find a post, page, or other content that matches the visitor’s request.

+**Post Template Files**

+- **home.php** — The home page template is the front page by default.
+If you do not set WordPress to use a static front page, this template is used to show latest posts.
+If there is no `home.php` in the theme, `index.php` will be used instead.

+1. **single.php** — The single post template is used when a visitor requests a single post.
+The `singular.php` template is used for posts when `single.php` is not found
+2. **singular.php** — The singular template is used for posts when `single.php` is
+   not found, or for pages when `page.php` is not found.
+If `singular.php` is not found, `index.php` is used.
+3. **index.php** — If no specific post templates are assigned or found, WordPress defaults back to using the theme's index file to render pages.

 See https://developer.wordpress.org/themes/basics/template-files/ for more details.